johawa/Next.js_and_seo/README.md

 `Problem is:` Google Crawl Bot cannot catch this data correctly (even it is very clever), this is a huge Problem when it comes to SEO

-But you can provide the Crawl Bot an Sitemap.xml and robots.txt like every other Website, to help 'him' out, this will be generated dynamicly
+You can provide the Crawl Bot an Sitemap.xml and robots.txt like every other Website, to help 'him' out, this will be generated dynamicly
 For this we are using [a third Party Package]('https://github.com/ekalinin/sitemap.js')

 ----